clarisli/CarND-Vehicle-Detection/README.md

 #### 2. Future works

 The system might fail in real time, it took around 8 minutes to finish processing a 1 minute video.

-I might want to add vehicle detection to the Advanced Finding Lane Line Project, and use deep learning approach for vehicle detection in future.
+I might want to try the following in future:

+* add vehicle detection to the Advanced Finding Lane Line Project
+* use deep learning approach for vehicle detection
+* augment the training data with [Udacity labeled dataset](https://github.com/udacity/self-driving-car/tree/master/annotations)